MB-Shihab-Aaqil-Ahamed/Solar-Wifi-Router/README.md

 ## Acknowledgements

 Mention any individuals, organizations, or resources that have contributed to the project.
 This section is a way to give credit to those who have helped make the Solar Wi-Fi Router possible.

----

-Feel free to customize the above template with information specific to your "Solar-Wifi-Router" project.
-Including images, diagrams, and clear instructions will further enhance the readability and attractiveness of your README.md file.
-Happy coding and good luck with your project!